Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Embedding into toric varieties

 so that $\C[V]^{[G,G]}=\C[f_1,f_2,f_3]$.
 Note that $g\in G$ acts on $f_k$ via the character $\rho_k$.
 As is shown in \cite[\S6]{D} and \cite[Example 1]{Y1}, these $f_k$'s give rise to generators of the Cox ring of the minimal resolution $X$ of $V/G$.
 We will consider the embedding of $\mcl{W}$ into a toric variety with respect to these $f_k$'s.

 Let us consider the semi-invariants obtained as the determinants of the following 42 square (block) matrices: {

-}We will see that these semi-invariants give a generating system of $\C[\mcl{W}]=\C[\mcl{V}]^{SL_R}$.
+} These semi-invariants are chosen so that Condition (\ref{*}) below is satisfied.
+(See Remark \ref{rem:candidate}.)
+We will see that these semi-invariants give a generating system of $\C[\mcl{W}]=\C[\mcl{V}]^{SL_R}$.
 Although it might be possible to check this directly (with help of a computer) by using algorithms such as the one in \cite[4.1]{DeK}, we adopt another approach.